 You can get Canadian securities filings from SEDAR, the Canadian equivalent of EDGAR.
 SEDAR filings are also available through LIVEDGAR and SEC Info.
 Note: Canada does not have a central securities commission; each province has its own.

 To find additional reference books and databases, see the Canadian Companies Research Guide guide to information resources on Canadian companies posted by the Winspear Business Reference Library.
 See also "Company Information."

 Finding People: I have read repeatedly that Canada's privacy laws prevent business and government from providing personal information.
 As such the best tool for locating people is often phone directories, such as Canada411; also try the fee-based sources listed in the Foreign section of the "Telephone Numbers" entry in this Guide.
 Also check ReferenceUSA, which is often available through public and academic libraries.
-See also the entry on "Finding People."
+See also "Background Checks," above and the separate entry on "Finding People."

 Legal Materials: See the separate entry for "Canadian Legal Materials."

 News: For general news, try Yahoo!, Canoe or use Westlaw's CANADANP database.
 For government and business news, try Canada Newswire.
-CanadaNewswire has Canadian press releases (Dialog File 616 and Westlaw CANNEWS).
+CanadaNewswire has Canadian press releases (Westlaw CANNEWS).

-Canadian business new sources include Corporate Canada Online, Lexis, Westlaw (CANADANEWS) and Dialog (e.g., Canadoco; and Canadanews).
+Canadian business new sources include Corporate Canada Online is available on Lexis.
 CanadaNewswire has Canadian press releases (CANWIRE on Westlaw).

 Government: Government of Canada provides links to government agencies, etc. Canada Newswire carries government press releases.